Noel Lee, Director

 Special Medical Needs Program

-The Special Medical Needs Program provides for the identification and care of the special medical needs population in Pitt County and other counties during the time of an emergency or a disaster. more»
+The Special Medical Needs Program provides for the identification and care of the special medical needs population in Pitt County during the time of an emergency or a disaster. more»

 Pitt County Local Emergency Planning Committee (LEPC)